Gingerbread Baked Oatmeal

 Bake: Pour the mixture into a prepared baking dish and top with additional walnuts.
 While your baked oatmeal is baking, make the coconut butter icing!

 In my opinion, this icing steals the show!
 Mix together melted coconut butter, maple syrup and almond milk.
 Drizzle on the warm, baked oatmeal and enjoy!

 You can make this in advance, store it in the fridge in a sealed jar (I like using a small mason jar) and just warm it up right before serving.
 To warm, simply place the sealed jar in a bowl of hot water.
 The coconut butter will melt quickly.
 Once melted, stir the icing and serve.

 Prepping in Advance

-- In the morning, simply mix the wet and dry ingredients together, pour oatmeal mixture into your prepared baking dish and bake.
+- In the morning, simply mix the wet and dry ingredients together, pour oatmeal mixture into your prepared baking dish and bake as recipe suggests.

 If you have leftovers, you can store this gingerbread baked oatmeal in an airtight container in the fridge for up to five days.
 I love taking a slice out, heating it up in my toaster oven (or microwave) and drizzling fresh coconut butter icing on top in the morning!

 More Festive Holiday Breakfasts to Try